 Body Worlds London contains approximately 25 plastinated full bodies and over 150 plastinated tissues and organs, which come from the Institute of Plastination Laboratory in Germany.
 The exhibition begins prior to stepping inside the London Pavilion: posters of the exhibition which include graphic images of human remains can be found virtually everywhere in London, from advertisement in the tube, to London buses.
 In Piccadilly Circus, a highly touristic location, the imposing building is covered with various posters showing plastinated bodies, on the facade and on standalone boards.
 The exhibition itself takes place on three floors of the imposing building, and costs £25 per person.
 It is accompanied by a free audio guide.
 Images are not allowed anywhere in the building, and therefore the visit can be complemented with a book guide that includes most – but not all – of the human remains in the exhibition.

 The exhibition journey is thematic and covers diverse body parts and body functions, with variations on diseases.
-The full bodies are displayed in life-like positions, that include highly theatrical staging, such as a scene that presents three men playing poker, an individual meditating, a woman dancing or a man riding a plastinated horse.
+The full bodies are displayed in life-like positions, that include highly theatrical staging, such as a scene that presents three men playing poker, an individual meditating, a woman dancing, or a man riding a plastinated horse.
 These highly sensationalized positions are complemented with a large number of dissected body parts, which are displayed in galleries organized according to themes that follow body functions: breathing, moving, etc. The human remains are accompanied with explanations on their function, but there is no information on the bodies themselves, such as their provenance, age, or other individual details.
 Medical advice on ways to improve each bodily function accompanies the body parts, and the galleries make use of technology such as videos, tactile games and audio to complement the narrative.
 The highly stylised exhibition uses design, graphics and motivational quotes throughout the exhibition to add to the overall visiting experience.
 The full bodies and body parts provide an unusual and spectacular insight into the body through the extent possibilities of plastination: blood vessel configurations, slides, separation of the skin, transversal cuts etc.

 The Independent reported in 2015 that Body Worlds ‘introduced anatomy to the layman’ and, throughout the London exhibition, plastination is presented as a revolutionary way to preserve bodies, but also a unique opportunity to see dissected bodies.
-However, both the public display of human remains from dissection, and the artificial preservation of the body, have a long history, from the ancient Egyptian mummification, to wax anatomical models and anatomical specimens preserved in jars.
+However, both the public display of human remains from dissection, and the artificial preservation of the body, have a long history, from ancient Egyptian mummification, to wax anatomical models and so-called anatomical specimens preserved in jars.

-Today, in London alone, there are numerous collections of anatomical specimens in museums open to the public for free.
+Today, in London alone, there are numerous collections of anatomical bodies and body partss in museums open to the public for free.
 The anatomical body is therefore familiar, and the public display of human remains for the purpose of medical education is not novel practice.
 And yet, Body Worlds is presented as an innovative educational tool.
 How does the exhibition narrative inform, shape and impact the overall narrative on the human body and what it means to be human?
 What is the role, possibilities and shortcomings of this exhibition when it comes to contemporary anxieties regarding the public display of human remains?

 The representation of disease in Body Worlds London is framed around an educational purpose, although the medical advice (such as nutrition and exercise) is unreferenced, and the activities (such as testing blood pressure, learning and practicing CPR on a dummy and weighting oneself for body mass) are unsupervised throughout the exhibition.
 The exhibition does not represent disability, and therefore the conversation is framed around healthy versus sick, instead of presenting a spectrum of healthiness and abilities.
 Health is seen through the lens of a set of practices such as nutrition, meditation, exercise and refraining from smoking and drinking, that are used as parameters one can use to improve healthiness.
 This excludes a range of health issues and disabilities that cannot be changed through everyday habits.

-If not all disabilities are visible – and therefore not all disabilities can be represented physically – the discourse itself puts the responsibility of health in the person.
+If not all disabilities are visible – and therefore not all disabilities can be represented physically – the discourse itself puts the responsibility of health on the person.
 Therefore, a disabled or ill person visiting the exhibition is seen as responsible for their own health issues.
 This is significant because representation, and lack thereof, is not limited to the bodies on display but also to the overall narrative.
 It is therefore surprising to see that Body Worlds London was in partnership with Camden and Islington NHS Foundation Trust for the campaign ‘mental health matters’ in May 2019.
 The approach to mental health at Body Worlds London is equally reductive, and the presence of a meditation station in the middle of a human remains display is questionable.
 NHS flyers were distributed at the end of the exhibition to promote steps to mental healthiness; the NHS’s sanction of a privately-owned exhibition is rather curious, and there is little additional information for the basis and relevance of such partnership.

 This partnership, and the overall educational stance of the exhibition, are all the more problematic when it comes to the attitude towards gender and sexuality in the exhibition.
 There is an overwhelming presence of male models on display that are presented in active positions (playing sports, playing poker, meditating etc), while female models are mainly present in the context of reproduction.
 This includes a plastinated woman carrying a foetus in her womb with the womb open to make it visible; there are many foetuses on public display in the exhibition.